apache/www-site/content/foundation/board/reporting.md

      A healthy project will often be working towards a common goal, or have a shared understanding of what is being done next - even if individual contributors have their own "itches".
 What are the main features being worked on?
 What releases are planned?
      Are there any specific efforts or branches of development under way?
-Provide a summary, without going depply into the technical details.
+Provide a summary, without going deeply into the technical details.

      Aside from the report, if the project is planning major announcements, get in touch with the Marketing and Publicity Committee at `press@apache.org` to coordinate announcements and press releases.